Fleerless/CharterCodingChallenge/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the code as below.
+Or you can visit the [deployed](https://admiring-davinci-32e3bb.netlify.app/) application.

 ### `yarn start`